AhmedZakiAmer/Data_Analysis-and-ML-Diploma/README.md

-# Numpy_ex-ML-Diploma
+# Data_ex-ML-Diploma
-it is an exercise with our instructor how to deal with NumPy
+it is an exercise with our instructor how to deal with NumPy and Pandas